nitya308/nuggets-game/DESIGN.md

 ### Functional decomposition

 1. grid_read: initializes the grid from file name
-2. grid_isOpen: verifies whether given location is wall or not
+2. grid_isOpen: verifies whether given location is room/passage or not
+3. grid_isRoom: verifies whether given location is room spot or not
-3. grid_isVisible: gives set of visible locations from viewpoint
+4. grid_isVisible: gives set of visible locations from viewpoint
-4. grid_updateView: gives visible set from new location + known set, with gold and players symbols in visible part only
+5. grid_updateView: gives visible set from new location + known set, with gold and players symbols in visible part only
-5. grid_displaySpectator: gives set of all locations, with gold and players symbols as chars
+6. grid_displaySpectator: gives set of all locations, with gold and players symbols as chars
-5. grid_print: turns set of locations into formatted string
+7. grid_print: turns set of locations into formatted string
-6. grid_locationConvert: converts integer into 2-d coordinates
+8. grid_locationConvert: converts integer into 2-d coordinates
-7. grid_getNumberRows: gives number of rows in grid
+9. grid_getNumberRows: gives number of rows in grid
-8. grid_getNumberCols: gives number of cols in grid
+10. grid_getNumberCols: gives number of cols in grid
-9. grid_delete: deletes the grid
+11. grid_delete: deletes the grid